Steve-Fenton/astro-accelerator/src/pages/features/navigation.md

     alt: Dummy image
 ---

-The navigation menu is designed to provide an accessible way to navigate a hierarchy of pages.
+The main navigation menu is designed to provide an accessible way to navigate a hierarchy of pages.

 The menu can: